 For those wanting an up-close experience of the cicada emergence, here are some things to watch for:

-“Not everyone will find them in their back yard, and the locations of their emergences are hard to predict,” Troxler says.
+“Not everyone will find them in their backyard, and the locations of their emergence are hard to predict,” Troxler says.
 “So, I recommend that you drive or walk until you hear them — trust me, you will hear them — and then you can look for signs to observe them.”